Andy-Fraley/ccb_backup/README.md

 # ccb_backup
-Backup utilities for Church Community Builder (CCB)
+Data retrieval and backup utilities for Church Community Builder (CCB)

+#Xxx

 STATUS
 - 2016-01-31 All utilities moved to ccb_backup.ini file for username/password and other key configuration settings.